Paid Training in Alphabetical Order

 ‘suicide to Hope: A Recovery and Growth Workshop’ is a one-day workshop designed for clinicians and other professional caregivers who work with persons recently at risk and currently safe from suicide.
 This work is done on a longer-term basis and beyond the suicide first-aid emergency situation. s2H provides tools to help caregivers and persons with experiences of suicide to work together to develop achievable and significant recovery and growth goals. s2H assumes that participants already have some familiarity with suicide prevention and intervention techniques.

 LivingWorks’ two-day ASIST workshop is recommended as one way to learn the suicide intervention skills that are necessary for using suicide to Hope’s tools.
-The skills learned in the suicide to Hope workshop is designed to build upon this existing intervention knowledge and experience and are applicable to caregivers in a wide variety of professional disciplines.
+The skills learned in the suicide to Hope workshop are designed to build upon this existing intervention knowledge and experience and are applicable to caregivers in a wide variety of professional disciplines.
 For more about s2H please read suicide-to-hope-information-sheet.

 Training contact: Pat Doyle / firstname.lastname@example.org / (902) 628-3669